hungryram/beautyhydration/content/services/fillers.md

-body_text = "Hyaluronic acid is a sugar molecule that occurs naturally in the skin, and it helps to bind water to collagen, trapping it in the skin, so that skin can appear plumper, dewier, and more hydrated" heading = "Fillers" image = "/uploads/lip-fillers-generation.jpg" youtube_video = "2LxWhAN32GQ"
+body_text = "Hyaluronic acid is a sugar molecule that occurs naturally in the skin, and it helps to bind water to collagen, trapping it in the skin, so that skin can appear plumper, dewier, and more hydrated" heading = "Fillers" image = "/uploads/lip-fillers-generation.jpg" video_text = "Botox is a quick, safe and effective that will make you feel refreshed.
+View the before and after of our patients!" video_title = "Botox and Lip Filler Before and After" youtube_video = "2LxWhAN32GQ"

 +++